zabbix/zabbix/templates/app/consul_http/consul_cluster_http/README.md

 ## Overview

 For Zabbix version: 6.0 and higher
 The template to monitor HashiCorp Consul by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

 Template `HashiCorp Consul Cluster by HTTP` — collects metrics by HTTP agent from API endpoints.
+More information about metrics you can find in [official documentation](https://www.consul.io/docs/agent/telemetry).